Ready to learn about Scrum project management?

 With ClickUp, this won’t be a problem!

 ClickUp’s Assigned Comments let you convert comments to tasks and assign them to a team member.
-ClickUp will then notify them about these comments and it’ll even pop up in their task tray.
+ClickUp will then notify them about these comments, and it’ll even pop up in their notifications and Home.
 Once they’ve completed the task, they can even mark the comment as resolved to avoid unnecessary follow-ups!

 Pretty cool, right?

 However, those aren’t all of ClickUp’s features.